 Watch Our Latest Video on E-Verify

-The Current E-Verify System is Susceptible to Identify Theft
+The Current E-Verify System Is Susceptible to Identify Theft

-E-Verify is the current federal electronic employment verification system and has been reauthorized through September 30, 2015 (PL 112-176).
-It is an Internet-based system operated by the Department of Homeland Security (DHS) and U.S. Citizenship and Immigration Services (USCIS), in partnership with the Social Security Administration (SSA).
-It is a voluntary system, and only 6 percent of the 6.5 million employers nationwide are currently enrolled in E-Verify.
-Requiring all employers to enroll in and use the system would mean a major ramp up, making reliability, accuracy and efficiency all the more critical.
+E-Verify is the current federal electronic employment verification system that has been reauthorized through September 30, 2015 (PL-112-176).
+It is an Internet-based system operated by the Department of Homeland Security (DHS) and USCIS, in partnership with the Social Security Administration (SSA).[i]
+Today, around 8 percent of the 6.5 million employers nationwide are enrolled in E-Verify.[ii]
+Requiring all employers to enroll in the system would be a major expansion, making reliability, accuracy and the need to phase in the system all the more critical.

 Growing Patchwork of State and Local Laws Make Federal Solution Imperative